soyrochus/escarabajo/README.md

 Set `skip_unchanged=true` to avoid redundant work (Escarabajo still overwrites by default) and flip `expose_content=true` when you want to serve Markdown bodies through the `read_text` tool.

 ## Running the Server
-- `python -m Escarabajo` starts the MCP server (FastMCP when available, otherwise a lightweight JSON-over-stdio loop)
+- `python -m Escarabajo --mcp` starts the MCP server (FastMCP when available, otherwise a lightweight JSON-over-stdio loop)
-- `Escarabajo --cli …` or `escarabajo …` invokes the CLI helpers directly
+- `python -m Escarabajo <command>` or `escarabajo <command>` runs the CLI helpers directly (running with no command prints the CLI help)

 ## Testing
 Use `uv run pytest -q` once fixture documents are in `tests/data/`.
 The suite covers extraction adapters, mapping logic, sync behaviours, and the CLI surface.